What is a root canal?

 The cost associated with this procedure can vary depending on factors such as the severity of damage to the affected tooth and which tooth is affected.
 In general, endodontic treatment is much less expensive than tooth removal and replacement with an artificial tooth.

 This procedure is performed using local anesthesia (numbing), therefore, there are usually no restrictions concerning driving.
-Time required for the procedure is usually one hour.
+The time required for the procedure is usually one hour.

 - Continue all medications for blood pressure, diabetes, thyroid problems and any other conditions as recommended by your physician.
 If there is any question, please call our office prior to appointment.